cyclus/cyclus.github.com/source/basics/glossary.rst

   module

-    A shared-object library that houses implementations of :term:`archetype`\ s and related tools that is dynamically linked to the :term:`cyclus kernel` at runtime if one of its :term:`archetype` is used in a simulation.
+    A shared-object library that houses implementations of :term:`archetypes
+    <archetype>` and related tools that is dynamically linked to the :term:`cyclus
+    kernel` at runtime if one of its :term:`archetype` is used in a simulation.

   core developer